collingerac/USB-Battery-Device-Maintainer/ARGON_POD_SETUP.md

 This guide helps you install and run the USB Battery Device Maintainer on a headless Raspberry Pi with an Argon POD display (320x240 touchscreen).

 ## Prerequisites
-- Raspberry Pi (3/4/5 or Zero 2 W)
+- Raspberry Pi Zero 2 W
-- Argon POD case (optional) with display
+- Argon POD case with display
 - SSH access to the Raspberry Pi
 - Internet connection